Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 And there was a non-zero chance father *wouldn’t* come back.
 Gilgamesh had been quite clear on that point: this was a battle, the kind of battle that kings like him needed to lead in.
 Which meant it was the kind of battle that kings like him might *die* in.

-Alex…doubted today would be his father’s end.
+Alex... doubted today would be his father’s end.
 But he wasn’t so brash as to ignore the possibility, either.

 He was on a video conference with the great leaders of the deathworlders right now.
 The Great Father, Presidents, Prime Ministers.
 The King, too.
-None were actively talking, simply…drinking it all in.
+None were actively talking, simply... drinking it all in.
 The situation was very fluid.

 And divided.
 The allied species had their attention on more than one thing today, though Alex had only recently received the full briefings.

 A *vengeance* machine.
 This was a serious enough concern that the other leaders were all in secure transport or locations.
-That seemed maybe a bit paranoid, given the system shield around Earth…
+That seemed maybe a bit paranoid, given the system shield around Earth...

 But that probably meant it was wise.